 One of the best places to start this journey is on our public lands, especially at Grand Staircase Escalante National Monument.
-So stay tuned for October’s discussion about the importance of public land in the climate change picture.
+Learn more by going to part 2 of our Climate Change Series.

 If you would like to learn more about the basics of climate change and how our climate system works, the following are some excellent places to find information.
 There are many websites and resources for people of all ages, so we hope you’ll go learn more about this issue and how it is affecting our planet.

 To Conclude — we know from climate science that we can not stop climate change, but we can mitigate impacts and plan for how we will adapt—as a species and a world—to climate change.